 How much you will have to pay in the end depends on a variety of considerations.
 First is how much you borrow.
 If you need quite a lot of money to cover a major emergency, your principal amount will, of course, be higher.
 Interest is calculated on how much you borrow, and how long your terms are.
 If at all possible, choose an auto title lender that provides you the longest terms – this will make each individual payment a little lower.
 Finally, fees should be no more than 30% of the total principle according to California state law.
 These should not be added to the principal until after the interest is calculated because you should not have to pay interest on the fees.

 Most of the time, you’ll want to choose the title lender that is willing to offer you the lowest interest rates and fees.
 However, if a title lender near you seems more trustworthy, and is willing to offer you multiple payment plans, but has slightly higher interest rates, you may still want to borrow from them, because the experience may be more pleasant overall.

 All title lenders have a slightly different approval process.
 While having good credit is almost never a concern for title lenders, there may be other considerations that disqualify a borrower.
 For example, some title lenders may require that you prove income before you can borrow.
 Others may require that your car carry gap insurance before you can borrow.
 Ask each company you are considering what their approval guidelines consist of before you begin the process.

-Of course you’ll want to choose a title lender that will approve your application; but if possible, choose a lender that won’t check your credit score.
+Of course, you’ll want to choose a title lender that will approve your application; but if possible, choose a lender that won’t check your credit score.
 Every time your score is checked, a small hit lowers your score just a bit.
-And while you may find a company that will approve your application without proof of income, keep in mind that a loan officer at your local auto title loan company can help you choose the best payment plan if they know what your budget looks like.
+And while you may find a company that will approve your application without proof of income, keeps in mind that a loan officer at your local auto title loan company can help you choose the best payment plan if they know what your budget looks like.

 Length of Payment Term